Shia Islam: Profession of faith (Shahada)

-This additional phrase to the declaration of faith embodies the Shia emphasis on the inheritance of authority through Muhammad's family and lineage.
-The three clauses of the Shia version of the Shahada thus address the fundamental Islamic beliefs of Tawḥīd (تَوْحِيد), Nubuwwah (نبوة), and Imamah (إمامة).
+This additional phrase embodies the Shia emphasis on the inheritance of authority through Muhammad's family and lineage.
+The three clauses of the Shia version of the Shahada thus address the fundamental Islamic beliefs of Tawḥīd (توحيد), Nubuwwah (نبوة), and Imamah (إمامة).

 Infallibility (Ismah)

-Ismah (عِصْمَة) is the concept of infallibility or "divinely bestowed freedom from error and sin" in Islam.
+Ismah (عصمة) is the concept of infallibility or "divinely bestowed freedom from error and sin" in Islam.
 Muslims believe that Muhammad, along with the other prophets and messengers, possessed ismah.
 Twelver and Ismāʿīlī Shia Muslims also attribute the quality to Imams as well as to Fāṭimah, daughter of Muhammad, in contrast to the Zaydī Shias, who do not attribute ismah to the Imams.
 Though initially beginning as a political movement, infallibility and sinlessness of the Imams later evolved as a distinct belief of (non-Zaydī) Shia Islam.

-According to Shia Muslim theologians, infallibility is considered a rational, necessary precondition for spiritual and religious guidance.
-They argue that since God has commanded absolute obedience from these figures, they must only order that which is right.
+According to Shia Muslim theologians, infallibility is considered a rational and necessary precondition for spiritual and religious guidance.
+They argue that since God has commanded absolute obedience from these figures, they must only command that which is right.
 The state of infallibility is based on the Shia interpretation of the verse of purification.
-Thus, they are the most pure ones, the only immaculate ones preserved from, and immune to, all uncleanness.
-It does not mean that supernatural powers prevent them from committing a sin, but due to the fact that they have absolute belief in God, they refrain from doing anything that is a sin.

-They also have complete knowledge of God's will.
-They are in possession of all knowledge brought by the angels (ملائِكة) to the prophets (أنبياء) and the messengers (رُسل).
-Their knowledge encompasses the totality of all times.
-Thus, they are believed to act without fault in religious matters.
-Shi'a Muslims regard ʿAlī ibn Abī Ṭālib as the successor of Muhammad, not only ruling over the entire Muslim community in justice, but also in interpreting the Islamic faith, practices, and its esoteric meaning. ʿAlī is regarded as a "perfect man" (الإنسان الكامل) similar to Muhammad, according to the Shia perspective.
+This does not mean that supernatural powers prevent them from committing a sin, but rather that due to their absolute belief in God, they refrain from doing anything that is sinful.
+According to this belief, the Imams also possess complete knowledge of God's will, encompassing the totality of all times, and are believed to act without fault in religious matters. ʿAlī is regarded as a "perfect man" (الإنسان الكامل) similar to Muhammad, not only ruling over the Muslim community in justice but interpreting the Islamic faith and its esoteric meaning.

+Divine justice (ʿAdl)

+Divine justice (ʿadl) occupies a position in Twelver theology that has no direct equivalent in mainstream Sunni thought — it is one of the five uṣūl al-dīn (foundations of religion) in Twelver doctrine, elevated to the status of a foundational creed alongside monotheism, prophethood, imamate, and resurrection.
+Its centrality reflects a fundamental divergence between Shia and Sunni theology on the question of God's relationship to moral categories, human agency, and the intelligibility of divine action.